vectorcrown/java_migration/README.md

   - move to the latest LTS
   - move to JDK 17
   - evaluate options with Java-Config removal
+- (Phase 3) Migrate the testing in the application from jUnit 4 to jUnit 5
+- remove need for deprecated Camel testing

 The branch `camel2x` will contain the Camel 2.x version of the application To access that version of the code locally